tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/renv.md

 `renv` is a dependency management tool for R projects, facilitating the reproducibility of environments across computers or platforms.
 As a package management tool, `renv` helps to make projects:
-- **isolated** : installing or updating a certain package in one project doesn't affect other packages from other projects
+- **Isolated** : installing or updating a certain package in one project doesn't affect other packages from other projects.
-- **portable** : projects can easily be transferred to different devices
+- **Portable** : projects can easily be transferred to different devices.
-- **reproducible** : `renv` makes it easy to reproduce projects by recording all package versions of each project
+- **Reproducible** : `renv` makes it easy to reproduce projects by recording all package versions of each project.

 ## Workflow